amithkm9/VisionQuizAI/Readme.md

 - Automate quiz creation and evaluation using AI and machine learning models.
 - Integrate computer vision to recognize and process visual data for quiz interactions.
 - Provide multilingual support through AI-based translations.
+- Support the deaf and dumb community by offering AI-powered sign language recognition and text-to-sign language translation.
 - Enhance user engagement with AI-driven feedback and dynamic quizzes.

 ## 📁 Project Structure